How to sign over a check

 1. Confirm the recipient’s financial institution will accept the check

-Before signing the check over, the new recipient may need to verify that their bank will accept it.
+Before you sign over a check, the new recipient may need to verify that their bank will accept it.
 If the recipient’s bank does accept third-party checks, the bank may have specific requirements, like presenting an ID when the third party cashes the check.

 2. Endorse the check